kurtradecki/gcp-orgpolicies-demo/README.md

 module "orgpolicy" {
   source      = "github.com/kurtradecki/gcp-orgpolicies-demo"
   project_id  = "project_id"
-  boolorgpols = []   # no constraints that are enforced / not enforced
+  boolorgpols = []   # no booelan constraints that are enforced / not enforced
-  listorgpols = ["compute.trustedImageProjects"]   # constraints that are allow all / deny all  / custom
+  listorgpols = ["compute.trustedImageProjects"]   # list constraints that are allow all / deny all  / custom
 }
 ```

+For more on list contraints, see [Use list constraints with an organization policy[(https://cloud.google.com/resource-manager/docs/organization-policy/using-constraints#list-constraint)
+For more on boolean constaints, see [Using boolean constraints in organization policy](https://cloud.google.com/resource-manager/docs/organization-policy/using-constraints#boolean-constraint)